Ralej86/GravBall/README.md

 # GravBall
 ## Background and Overview
-A HTML canvas element that allows users to play around with the effects of gravity of black holes and particles.
+A canvas element that allows users to play around with the effects of gravity of black holes and particles.

 ## Functionality and MVP
 In GravBall, users have the ability to:

-- [ ] Place and remove a gravity ball on the map
+- [ ] Place and remove multiple gravity balls on the map
-- [ ]
+- [ ] Adjust the amount of flying particles

 In addition,
-- [ ] A header with information about the app
+- [ ] A panel for customizing amount of particles and gravity balls
-- [ ] A sidebar that serves as an icon legend
+- [ ] Information on what to do

 ## Wireframe
 null